-Barking and Dagenham's Holocaust Memorial Day plans unveiled
+Barking and Dagenham marks Holocaust Memorial Day

 - Credit: PA Archive/Press Association Images